 In order to differentiate the configurations between the Kea servers, a collection of the server tags used by the servers must be stored in the database.
-For the DHCPv4 and DHCPv6 servers, it can be done using the commands described in remote-server4-set, remote-server6-set commands and remote-server4-set, remote-server6-set commands.
+For the DHCPv4 and DHCPv6 servers, it can be done using the commands described in remote-server4-set, remote-server6-set commands.
 Next, the server tags can be used to associate the configuration information with the servers.
-However, it is important to note that some DHCP configuration elements may be associated with multiple server tags and other configuration elements may be associated with multiple server tags and other configuration elements are referred to as shareable configuration elements.
-The Configuration Backend in DHCPv6 list the DHCP specific shareable and non-shareable configuration elements.
+However, it is important to note that some DHCP configuration elements may be associated with multiple server tags and other configuration elements may be associated with exactly one server tag.
+The former configuration elements are referred to as shareable configuration elements and the latter are referred to as non-shareable configuration elements.
+The Configuration Backend in DHCPv4 and Configuration Backend in DHCPv6 list the DHCP specific shareable and non-shareable configuration elements.
 However, in this section we want to briefly explain the difference between them.